47degrees/hood/README.md

   - **compareColumnName**: Column name of the column to compare (the values must to be a `Double`).
 By default: `Score`.
   - **thresholdColumnName**: Column name to get the threshold per benchmark.
 By default: `Score Error (99.9%)`.
   - **threshold**: Maximum differentiation for negative result.
 Optional.
+  - **include**: Regular expression to include only the benchmarks with a matching key.
+Optional.
+  - **exclude**: Regular expression to exclude the benchmarks using its key.
+Optional.

  The `compareBenchmarksCI` task also needs an extra parameter, **token**, the `Github` access token.
  At this moment, only `travis-ci` is supported.